What is Modified Atmosphere Packaging (MAP)? Is it right for your packaging line?

 What is modified atmosphere packaging?

-According to the Food and Drug Administration (FDA), modified atmosphere packaging "involves either actively or passively controlling or modifying the atmosphere surrounding the product within a package made of various types and/or combinations of films."
+According to the Food and Drug Administration (FDA), modified atmosphere packaging involves actively or passively controlling or modifying the atmosphere surrounding the product within a package made of various types and/or combinations of films.

-A modified atmosphere can be defined as one that is specially created by altering the natural distribution and makeup of atmospheric gases.
+A modified atmosphere is created by altering the natural distribution and makeup of atmospheric gases.
 When applied to packaging, this involves modifying or controlling the makeup of gases contained within each package to provide optimal conditions for increasing the shelf life and reducing oxidation and spoilage of perishable food and beverage products.

 What are some types of modified atmosphere packaging?

 - Displacement of oxygen to delay oxidation